The world's energy picture has forever changed.

 Our Mission

-Other topics IER will be be addressing are the use of white or light colored roofing, the value of using LED lighting, the need for a new generation nuclear power, the costs of coal and natural gas power plant CO2 sequestration, the use of Liquefied Natural Gas (LNG) for aviation fuel, the benefits of electricity distribution using superconductors cooled by LNG, battery technology pros and cons, etc.
+As this site is developed, future topics IER will be addressing are the use of white or light colored roofing, the value of using LED lighting, the need for a new generation nuclear power, the costs of coal and natural gas power plant CO2 sequestration, the use of Liquefied Natural Gas (LNG) for aviation fuel, the benefits of electricity distribution using superconductors cooled by LNG, battery technology pros and cons, etc.

 The first and most important step